ZarbakhtSadia/Car_Dectection_Streamlit_App/README.md

 - **Efficient Results**: After processing, the application allows users to download the detected output for further use.

-## Powered by YOLOv8

-## Powered by YOLOv8
+## Powered by YOLOv11

-This application uses **YOLOv8**, a powerful and efficient model for detecting objects in images and videos.
+This application uses **YOLOv11**, a powerful and efficient model for detecting objects in images and videos.
 YOLOv8 ensures quick and accurate car detection, making the app reliable for real-time use.